Unreal Tournament 2004: Music

 The soundtrack for Unreal Tournament 2004 was composed by Kevin Riepl, Starsky Partridge, and Will Nevins.
-It contains grand orchestral scores, hard rock, and minimalistic electronic songs.
-The game also includes almost all tracks from Unreal Tournament 2003.
+It features a diverse assortment of musical genres and subgenres, including grand orchestral scores, hard rock, ambient music, electronic dance music, and minimalistic electronic songs.
+The game also includes almost all music tracks from Unreal Tournament 2003.
+Furthermore, by using the Unreal Editor application included with Unreal Tournament 2004, players can freely change the music files utilized by each individual map in the game or add their own custom tracks.